-Admission to The Unviersity of Texas MD Anderson School of Health Professions is contingent upon acceptance to one of the programs.
+Admission to The University of Texas MD Anderson School of Health Professions is contingent upon acceptance to one of the programs.
 Each program has specific prerequisite course requirements to graduate with a Certificate or Bachelor of Science Degree.
-Students seeking a baccalaureate degree from the School of Health Professions must complete a minimum of 130 semester credit hours of which 42 general education "core" semester credit hours must be transferred to the Schhol of Health Professions from an accredited college or university with acceptable transferability of credit.
+Students seeking a baccalaureate degree from the School of Health Professions must complete a minimum of 130 semester credit hours of which 42 general education "core" semester credit hours must be transferred to the School of Health Professions from an accredited college or university with acceptable transferability of credit.

-Admission is criteria include previous grade point average, personal references and personal interviews.
+Admission criteria includes previous grade point average, personal references, and personal interviews.
 Admission is competitive.
 Achieving the minimum criteria does not guarantee admission into the School of Health Professions.

 Texas Core Curriculum Requirements

 Students receiving their first baccalaureate degree from the School of Health Professions must successfully complete the Texas Core Curriculum requirements.
 The core curriculum consists of 42 semester credit hours in specified component areas.

 If a student's transcript from another Texas public college or university indicates that the student has completed that institution's core curriculum, no additional core curriculum requirements will be imposed.
 If a student has not completed the core requirement at another Texas institution prior to entering the School of Health Professions, the student will be required to earn academic credits from a Texas public college or university to fulfill the School of Health Professions core curriculum course requirements.